Auslander's Formula for contravariantly finite subcategories: Preliminaries

-\begin{remark} The most basic example of a dualising $R$-variety is the category $\prj\La$, finitely generated projective $\La$-modules, where $\La$ is an artin algebra \cite[Proposition 2.5]{AR1}.
-Since $\mmod\La\cong \mmod(\prj\La)$, by the above remark, $\mmod\La$ and also any functorially finite subcategory of it is dualising $R$-variety. \end{remark}
+\begin{remark} The most basic example of a dualising $R$-variety is the category $\prj\La$, the category of finitely generated projective $\La$-modules, where $\La$ is an artin algebra \cite[Proposition 2.5]{AR1}.
+Since $\mmod\La\cong \mmod(\prj\La)$, by the above remark, $\mmod\La$ and also every functorially finite subcategory of it are also dualising $R$-varieties. \end{remark}